What’s Really in Your Hair Care? The Truth About What You’re Using

 Here’s how I deal with hair products now.

 I flip the bottle over and make a quick call.
-If the ingredient list looks like it’s trying harder to impress me than help me, I’m not buying it.
-I don’t need foam, fragrance, or ten promises.
+If the ingredient list looks like it’s trying harder to impress me than clean or support my actual hair, I’m not buying it.
+I don’t need foam, fragrance, or ten different claims competing with each other on the label.
 I need something that works the same way on week three as it does on day one.
 I’m not standing there debating it.

 My hair consistently does better with fewer ingredients and fewer claims.
 The more a product tries to do everything, the faster it stops doing anything, and I only shop for the hair I actually have, not the hair I might have if I changed my routine, my climate, or my personality.
 When something works for that version of me, it tends to keep working.